 Since May 2014, fostered young people in England have the right to stay with their foster families when they reach 18, if both parties agree.
 This change to the law was achieved after a long campaign led by The Fostering Network.

-This requires local authorities in England to facilitate, monitor and support staying put arrangements for fostered young people until they reach the age of 21, where this is what they and their foster carers want, unless the local authority considers that the staying put arrangement is not consistent with the welfare of the young person.
+The implementation of the Children and Families Act 2014, part 5 Welfare of Children (98) means that local authorities in England are required to facilitate, monitor and support staying put arrangements for fostered young people until they reach the age of 21, where this is what they and their foster carers want unless the local authority considers that the staying put arrangement is not consistent with the welfare of the young person.

 The Fostering Network has produced guidance which aims to provide a framework of best practice to assist all parties in the implementation of staying put.
 The Department for Education (DfE) has updated statutory guidance in line with the new duty.
 A Good Practice Guide for the sector has also been developed in conjunction with the Children's Partnership.